-People who use Outlook.com, Live.com or Hotmail.com as their email provider often experience problems receiving emails from legitimate senders, including from us here at RANDOM.ORG.
+People who use Hotmail.com, Msn.com, Live.com, Passport.com or Outlook.com (or a variant for a specific country) as their email provider often experience problems receiving emails from legitimate senders, including from us here at RANDOM.ORG.
 We have already done everything we can to tell Microsoft (who operates these email services) that our emails are not spam, but often it is not enough.

 random.org domain to your list of safe

 domains.
 This guide explains how to do this in Outlook.
 If you have trouble receiving emails from

 us after following these instructions, please contact us.

 First, login to Outlook in a web browser.
 Then click on the cog in the top right corner of the screen.
 You will then see a window called ‘Settings ’ appear on the right.

 Now click on the ‘View all Outlook settings’ link on the right.
 You should now see Outlook's full settings menu.
 It will default to the ‘Layout’ section.